fennec-project/snoopy-operator/README.md

 #### Step 3: Running the desired Jobs against the target Pods:

-Assuming that we already have target Pods running on a specific target Kubernetes Namespace and that those Pods are already labeled with information useful for this task we may proceed from here.
+Assuming that we already have the target Pod running on a specific target Kubernetes Namespace and that it's already labeled with networkMonitor=true, which is the case with our sample-deployment-ping-traffic.yaml, we may proceed from here.

-Take the IP address of your service (subject to change soon for using only the service name) and use it on the SnoopyJob CR like below:

 ```
 apiVersion: job.fennecproject.io/v1alpha1
 kind: SnoopyJob